freedomofpress/securedrop-docs/docs/deployment/landing_page.rst

 as expected.
 Because of that, we **recommended strongly** that you test your organization's *Landing Page* using Tor *before* you start advertising it.

-You can do it using Tor Browser:
+You can do so using Tor Browser:

 #.
 Download Tor Browser from the `Tor Project website`_.
 #.
 Visit your *Landing Page*.
 #.
 Ensure the `Tor Browser security level`_ is set to "Safest"
    by clicking on the shield icon.
 Click on "Advanced Security Settings" and select "Safest" if necessary.
 #.
-Verify that everything works as expected
+Verify that everything works as expected.

-Repeat the test several times after reloading the page `using a different Tor circuit`_ each time.

 #.
-Reload the page using a new Tor circuit by clicking on "New Tor Circuit for this Site"
+Reload the page `using a different Tor circuit`_ by clicking on
-   in the site information menu (padlock icon in the URL bar) or in the hamburger menu.
+   "New Tor Circuit for this Site" in the site information menu (padlock icon in the URL bar) or in the hamburger menu.
 #.
-Verify that everything still works as expected
+Verify that everything still works as expected.
-   when the Tor Browser security level is set to "Safest".
+#.
+Repeat the previous two steps several times to test with exit nodes in
+   different countries and regions.

 .. _`Tor Project website`: https://www.torproject.org/
 .. _`Tor Browser security level`: https://tb-manual.torproject.org/security-settings/